mr3abd/microblog/README.md

 ## The Challenge

 * _a micro blog_ is a micro-blog, like Twitter.
+* A working example of the app can be seen at https://amicroblog.herokuapp.com
 * Users can browse the list of posts, and individual posts, without logging in
 * Users need to login to post